Policy Number: TL201802-2.0 Version/Last Updated: 2.0 October 2018 Audience: Public Commencement: 18 November 2015 (reviewed 2018)

 Highlight to students the importance of responsible digital citizenship (which includes advice and strategies for them remaining safe when online).

-Ensure the use of social media within the school adheres to the guidelines for the use of SCS/school logos found in the SCS Style Guide due for release in 2016.
+Ensure the use of social media within the school/team adheres to the guidelines for the use of SCS/school logos found in the SCS Style Guide.
+SCS Communications Policy.

 - 5.0 Bases of Discretion